finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // TransactionPortfoliosApi apiInstance = apiFactory.build(TransactionPortfoliosApi.class);

         TransactionPortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionPortfoliosApi.class);
         String scope = "scope_example"; // String | The scope of the transaction portfolio.
         String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
         String transactionId = "transactionId_example"; // String | The unique ID of the transaction to create or update.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the history of the transaction.
 Defaults   to return the latest version if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfChangeHistory result = apiInstance.getTransactionHistory(scope, code, transactionId, asAt).execute(opts);

             ResourceListOfChangeHistory result = apiInstance.getTransactionHistory(scope, code, transactionId, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {